 It doesn’t affect your claim just because your injury occurred during a lunch break, rest or bathroom break, or even during a company-sponsored event like a picnic or party.
 All of that is included under workers compensation insurance coverage.
 If your employer tries to tell you that you can’t file because you were injured on break, don’t believe him.
 Call us and we will explain to you the way the system really works.

-Get Answers Today From A Workers Comp Attorney Near Me!
+Get Answers Today From A Los Angeles Workers Comp Lawyer Near Me

 We don’t pretend that the 20 preceding questions in any way exhaust all possible inquiries you may have concerning filing a workers compensation claim as an injured California construction worker.
 We stand ready to answer any other questions you may have and to address all of your concerns.